Fusarium meridionale

 FUSAMN

 Fusarium meridionale causes head blight, ear rot, stalk rot, and root rot in corn.
-It produces mycotoxins, posing risks to food and feed safety.
-Where reported it is often the most aggressive and prevalent Fusarium species: in China, 40.5% of stalk rot infections and 29% of maize rot isolates, in Brazil, 97.8% of stalks and 67% of kernels, and in South Africa from root rot cases.
-Transmission occurs primarily via infected crop residues and airborne spores, dispersed by wind, rain splash, or mechanical means, facilitating infection of ears, kernels, stalks, and roots.
-Although the pathogen has been isolated from kernels, seedborne transmission has not been confirmed.
+It can produce mycotoxins.
+Where reported, it is often the most aggressive and prevalent Fusarium species.
+Transmission occurs primarily via infected crop residues and airborne spores, dispersed by wind, rain splash, or mechanical means.
+Although the pathogen has been isolated from kernels, no definitive evidence was found that the fungus transmits from seed to seedling.